jitsi/jitsi-hammer/README.md

 The only **MANDATORY_OPTION** for now is :

 ```
--BOSHuri - the full URI to use for BOSH connection
+-u  (-BOSHuri - the full URI to use for BOSH connection)
 ```

 The **OPTIONAL_OPTIONS** are :